xxidbr9/indonesian-company-software-engineer-interview/middle/FindSecondLarge/README.md

 ### Explanation

-Find second largest number in a row, but keep in mind, never "SORT" the array, if you sort it, it will be O^n, keep it on one loop shoot or O^1
+Find second largest number in a row, this kind of question always shown up in junior to middle level engineer, but keep in mind, never "SORT" the array, if you sort it, it will be O^n, keep it on one loop shoot or O^1

 ### ROLE